Consumer Information Guide

 In accordance with federal regulations, set forth under The Higher Education Act of 1965, as amended, below is a summary of consumer information that must be made publicly available for all students at Colorado State University-Global Campus.
 Each topic provides links to, or a brief description of, the information that must be disclosed.

-If you have any questions in regards to CSU-Global Consumer Information, or wish to request a paper copy, please email Consumer.Information@CSUGlobal.edu, so that the most appropriate person may assist you.
+If you have any questions in regards to CSU-Global Consumer Information, or wish to request a paper copy, please contact your student advisor at 877-900-2655 or email Pamela Toney at Consumer.Information@CSUGlobal.edu.